klei1984/max/evolution.md

 There is actually a game series titled Mech Commander which plays in the official (licensed) BattleTech universe.
 The first game came out in 1998.
 It was developed by FASA Studio and published by MicroProse Software, Inc.

-Another interesting fact from Mindcraft's legacy is that Edward Del Castillo also worked there in 1993.
+Another interesting fact from Mindcraft's legacy is that Edward del Castillo also worked there in 1993.
 Later he worked on the Command & Conquer series as writer and producer between 1995-1997 and in 2020 (C&C Remastered Collection).
 Just think about it.
 The producers of M.A.X.
 (Mechamader) and the C&C games came from the very same small company.
 <br style="clear:both"><br>

 # Development of M.A.X. at Interplay